Clayton, Missouri: Clayshire

 Clayshire is a suburban neighborhood bounded by Forest Park Parkway on the north, Interstate 170 on the east, Clayton Road on the south and the Ladue city limit to the west and includes the subdivision of Tanglewood.
-Unlike Clayton's denser prewar residential neighborhoods, Clayshire is characterized by a more postwar suburban development pattern.
+Unlike Clayton's denser pre-war residential neighborhoods, Clayshire is characterized by a more post-war suburban development pattern.
 Neighborhood parks include Anderson Park, Clayshire Park, and Whitburn Park as well as a pedestrian underpass beneath I-170 that connects to Shaw Park.
 There is a small commercial area at the intersection of Clayton Road and Brentwood Boulevard.

 Davis Place

 A large residential neighborhood, Davis Place is characterized primarily by single family homes with some apartment buildings along Hanley Road and Brentwood Boulevard.
 Its boundaries are Forest Park Parkway on the north, Hanley Road on the east, Clayton Road on the south, and Brentwood Boulevard on the west.
 The neighborhood includes the subdivisions Country Club Place, Country Club Court, and Remmerts.
 Davis Place is also home to the Shops of Clayton commercial corridor along Clayton Road.